 Divide into 12 equal-sized pieces of dough and on a lightly floured surface roll into a smooth ball.
 Cover with a towel and let sit for 30 minutes.

 - Refer to the cooking methods above, and prepare which element you will cook with.
-I prefer the oven with a baking steel or the grill.
+I prefer the oven with a baking steel or a grill.

 Roll the dough balls into small circles - the larger the circle the more air there will be.
 Smaller circles will produce a more dense pita but still with a pocket.